JROChub/power_house/docs/book_of_power.md

 44. Distinguish between the base deterministic hash generator and any optional enhancements layered on top.
 63. For now, base generator serves all official operations.
 64. Provide mental model: LCG acts as crank; each transcript line turns the crank once.
-65. The crank’s clicking ensures no hidden state.
+65. The crank's clicking ensures no hidden state.
 66. Every node manipulates identical crank and obtains identical output.
 67. Document unstoppable nature of this process.
 68. Should LCG constants change, recompute transcripts and anchors.
-69. Update this manual’s Chapter I digests after crate upgrade.
+69. Update this manual's Chapter I digests after crate upgrade.
 70. Provide guidance on migrating anchored logs when constants change.
 71. Keep old transcripts archived with documentation describing old constants.
 72. For new deployments, record generator constants in configuration baseline.
 73. Ensure admin consoles highlight deterministic randomness as key feature.
-74. Do not let marketing rename this concept to “AI spontaneity.”
+74. Do not let marketing rename this concept to "AI spontaneity."
 75. This is not random; it is deliberate reproducibility.
 76. Provide simple pseudocode in training manuals for clarity.
 77. Example: